GentleMizt/Front-End-Tip-Calculator/images/README.md

-# Frontend Mentor - Calculator app solution
+# Tip Calculator app solution

 This is a solution to the [Tip Calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.